pleasance/pleasance.github.io/index.md

 ## a list of lovely games to enter my pixelated life

-there are many amazing games, but these feel special. some of the below are included at [play.rabbits.xyz](https://play.rabbits.xyz/)
+some of the below are included at [play.rabbits.xyz](https://play.rabbits.xyz/)

-Mobile:
-- Time Lockers
-- Evoland

 PC:
 - Detroit Become Human